 There are small number of general legal requirements for setting up a business in Germany.
-For example, you must be an adult - that is, at least 18 years old.
-Another requirement is that you have never been banned from practicing the profession you intend to set up a business in.
+For example, you must be of age, i. e. you have to be at least 18 years old.
+Another requirement is that you must have never been banned from practicing the profession you intend to set up a business in.
 Such a prohibition can be imposed by courts after serious criminal offences.

-Before starting up your own business, you must register your planned activity.
-You do this either at the trade office (Gewerbeamt) or the tax office (Finanzamt) – depending on whether you intend to work on a self-employed basis (gewerblich) or as a freelancer (freiberuflich).
-For some professions you will need to prove that you do not have a criminal record.
-EU citizens resident in Germany can usually apply for a "European Certificate of Good Conduct" for this purpose at their local Residents' Registration Office.
-If you come from another country, you will need to obtain comparable proof from the competent authorities there.
+Before setting up your own business, you must register your planned activity.
+You can do this either at the trade office (Gewerbeamt) or the tax office (Finanzamt) – depending on whether you intend to work on a self-employed basis (gewerblich) or as a freelancer (freiberuflich).
+For some professions you must prove that you do not have a criminal record.
+For that purpose, EU citizens residing in Germany can usually apply for a "European Certificate of Good Conduct" at their local Residents' Registration Office.
+If you are from a on-EU country, you must obtain comparable proof from the competent authorities in your home country.

-Additional information on the formalities you need to go through as you set up your business is available here.
+Additional information on the formalities you have to go through as you set up your business is available here.

-Last but not least, you should ask yourself if you are ready to be your own boss.
-To better assess your personal requirements, you can do a helpful online test here (in German only).
+Last but not least, you should ask yourself if you are ready to be your own superior.
+To assess your personal prerequisites, you can complete this online test (available in German only).
 If you have any doubts, it may also be worth seeking advice from a start-up expert.